 We are mindful that this is a sad time for you and we will do all we can to communicate with you in a sensitive way.
-We will refund your money for any care that you have not received.
+Please see our refund shedule which is in the resource library of our website.
+This goes through all the different scenarios and explains how much refund you are entitled to.

 All of our midwives are very experienced.
 They are all trained to a high standard and regulated by the appropriate professional body.
 This is the NMC in the UK, and the NMBI is The Republic of Ireland.
-UK Birth Centres is regulated by the Care Quality Commission.
-We have full appropriate Professional Indemnity Insurance.
+Private Midwives is regulated by the Care Quality Commission.
+We have full appropriate Professional Indemnity Insurance for all elements of the care we offer.

 Yes, visits are arranged at a time to suit you.
 Evening and weekend visits often mean that your partner can be more involved and we welcome this.

 Your midwife is on call from 37 weeks of pregnancy.
 If labour starts before this she may still be able to accompany to hospital but this cannot be guaranteed.
 If your own midwife is not available, we will try to identify another.
-If we cannot accompany you, we will refund this element of your care package.
+Please refer to our refund schedule in the resource library as this goes through all possible scenarios for you.

 Technically, you are not “over-due” until after 42 weeks of pregnancy.
 At about 41 weeks your midwife will talk to you about options and choices.
 We will give you information to make your own choices.
 We will not pressurise you to do anything you are uncomfortable with.
 We will still continue your antenatal care until your baby arrives, there is no additional charge.